C2SM/git-course/beginner/Exercise_4_workflow_gitignore.md

 > **Note:** The exercises require you to use basic Unix commands.
 If you are not familiar with Unix systems, we have listed all the necessary commands in the file [Basic Unix Commands](Unix_Commands.md).

-If everything is still set up from the last exercise, can continue with [this exercise](#exercise) directly.
+If everything is still set up from the last exercise, you can continue with [this exercise](#exercise) directly.
 Otherwise, please refer to the [Initialization from Exercise 1](Exercise_1_basic_commands.md#initialization).

 ## Exercise